CouchCMS/Documentation/src/contents/concepts/on-page-editing.md

 #### toolbar

-The default set of buttons shown in the toolbar can be modified by setting this parameter.<br/>
+The default set of buttons shown in the toolbar can be modified by setting this parameter.
 Please see the 'toolbar' parameter of [Editable region type: richtext](../../tags-reference/editable/richtext.html) for details as the two work exactly the same.

 #### custom_toolbar